Muhib007dev/JDBC/README.md

 This repo contains two programs.
-The first program is to get the basic concepts of how JDBC works and in the second program I implemented add, delete, edit etc.. functionalities to deal with database.
+The first program(JDBC DEMO) is to understand the basic concepts of how JDBC works and in the second program(JDBC DEMO_) I implemented add, delete, edit etc.. functionalities to deal with database.
 Give me a star if it helped you out in understanding JDBC.